 Naturopathic doctors, or NDs, are becoming more prevalent in sports medicine.
-All types of athletes are turning to NDs to assist with injury prevention, faster recovery times, nutritional support and performance boosts.
+All types of athletes are turning to NDs to assist with injury prevention, faster recovery times, nutritional support and performance boost.

 If you’ve watched the Rio Games, you’ve most likely seen the dark red circles all over Olympian swimmer Michael Phelps’ body.
 These dots are signs of “cupping,” an ancient Chinese healing practice that is believed to draw blood from the affected area to reduce soreness and speed healing times.